Eisritter1/judie-bot/README.md

 - Added content up to Eternum v0.8:
     - Added characters *Tatiana, Anastasia, Col. Wagner, Harley Jones, Clonk, Anna Piaget, Gemini, Sister Baek, Elliot Cook, the Saloon Bartender, the General Store Clerk, Tony Mack, the Sheriff of Blackridge, Boone/El Coyote, El (fake) Coyote, Ruth, Father Bakhar, Mortimer, Lazarus Iliescu, Lysandra Iliescu, Duke, Burpee, Tissle, Fangrend, Zippy, Lily, Aspen Simmons, the Tortuga Tavern Keeper, Junkie 1, JJ/Junkie 2, Blackheart Reddss, Lorrdy Silverhook, Red Scarlet, Mr. Tartaria, Zap, Phil, the Mermaid, Morty, Ed, Anton Eggrik, Eulalie, Giuseppe Bellini, Anna Kellegan, Samir, Hassan Al-Rashid, Zahra Al-Nabi, Alfonso, Arannis Thornvale, Lorelei Thornvale.*
     - Added too many pictures to count; All resized to the newly standardized egf aspect ratio of 225x350 px

+## Self-hosting Judie & Modding:

+The main instance of Judie in Caribdis' server is deliberately not invitable to your private servers, for missing scalability and flexibility.
+You *can* however download this repository and make your own clone of Judie to invite yourself!
+I've made a full guide to do so [here](instructions.md)!
+> This guide also explains how you can modify certain features of the bot for your deployment, to make it more fun and personal :)

 ## Judie's OiaLt gf game description: